Using An Infrared Sauna For Weight Loss: Everything You Need to Know

 “If it sounds too good to be true, then it probably is.”
 These are words to remember when thinking of your health and workout routine.
 However, some of the things that are often touted to help you lose weight can indeed assist in the process.
 Infrared saunas are no different.
-Adding consistent far infrared sauna use to your health regimen will help you burn more calories than with exercise alone and boasts several other health benefits.
+There are many benefits of infrared saunas – adding consistent far infrared sauna use to your health regimen will help you burn more calories than with exercise alone and provides several other health benefits.
 Today, we want to explore the topic of using an infrared sauna for weight loss; but first, let’s dive into what exactly a far infrared sauna is.

 Far Infrared Sauna For Weight loss

 Members are often curious about how to use the sauna for weight loss.
-When you are producing sweat, your body is expending extra energy by burning calories.
+When you are producing sweat, your body is expending extra energy.
 This causes your basal metabolic rate to rise and can keep your metabolism risen far beyond the length of your session.
 This means that the infrared sauna burns more calories than if you were to work out and leave the gym straight away.

 Probably the most obvious way that a sauna can help with weight loss is by water weight alone.
 At any given time our bodies can hold up to five pounds of water weight.
 By sweating in any way, whether through exercise or sweating it out in a sauna, you are able to shed some of those pounds.
 However, be aware that water weight is easy to lose and easy to gain, and should, for the most part, not be something you worry about.
 Generally, you will gain any pounds lost as soon as you hydrate yourself, which is something that should be done after every single sauna session.